p0nce/console-colors/README.md

 ## Goals

-`console-colors` is an attempt towards making the **ultimate no-hassle console color library for D.**
+`console-colors` is an attempt towards making the **ultimate zero-hassle console color library for D.**

-It is meant as a spiritual successor of the `colorize` [package](https://github.com/yamadapc/d-colorize) and improves it based upon usage on a few areas.
+It is meant as a spiritual successor of the `colorize` [package](https://github.com/yamadapc/d-colorize) and try to improve it based upon industrial usage of console colors in very important software.

 ## Features